anuraghazra/BugVilla/readme.md

 cd BugVilla
 ```

-In the root folder do npm install.
+In the root folder run
 ```sh
 npm install
 # also in client